Dry January means less water than normal in California snow - KESQ

 Associated Press

 SACRAMENTO, Calif.
 (AP) — The water contained in California’s mountain snow is now at 92% of its historical average after a January without significant amounts of rain or snow.
 That’s a dramatic swing from December, when heavy precipitation put the snowpack’s water content at 160% of the average.
-The state Department of Water Resources issued snow measurements on Tuesday and officials will physically measure the snow at a station in the Sierra Nevada mountains.
+The state Department of Water Resources issued snow measurements on Tuesday.
 The low January precipitation is disappointing news for California, which needs a wet winter to reduce drought conditions.
 Much of the state is still in severe drought though overall conditions have improved since last winter.
+Snow that melts in the mountains and runs down into California’s lower elevations makes up about a third of the state’s water supply.